madvadi/madvadi.github.io/README.md

 *Table 4: Verification of mesh convergence based on the u+ value relative to the y+ values.
 Percentage differences are calculated relative to the finer mesh solution.*

 To characterise the momentum that is lost to the boundary layer, the $$Re_{\theta}$$​ profile is plotted along the plate, as seen in Figure 20, for all mesh refinements.
 In Figure 20, the $$Re_{\theta}$$​ results show agreement with each other, although they do not converge with the data provided by (AIAA TMRWG, 2026), which will be discussed in the validation section.
 In Table 5, the relative and GCI errors decrease as the mesh is refined, and all errors are well under 1%.
+The data from (AIAA TMRWG, 2026) has a maximum error of 4% at the leading edge, which decreases downstream to 3.08% at the end of the plate, as seen in Table 8.
+At the leading edge, there is a sudden change in the flow's velocity as it transitions from the freestream velocity to zero due to the no-slip boundary condition of the plate.
+This means that the pressure fluctuations interfere with the viscosity domain close to the leading edge, as evidenced at $$\frac{x}{L_{plate}} = 0.2$$ in Table 6.
+As shown in the mesh in Figure 8, the grid has been refined slightly towards the leading edge to minimise this error as much as possible by resolving the stagnation point's pressure fluctuations.
+The data from AIAA TMRWG (2026) represents a typical Reθ​ progression for a turbulent boundary layer that increases similarly to the 0.8 power law; it is expected that turbulence models, such as the Spalart–Allmaras model, will exhibit a noticeable error while following a similar progression.

 ![SA Momentum Thickness Reynolds Number vs X](plots/SA/ReThetaVsX.png)